DISSINET/InkVisitor/packages/server/README.md

 throw new ActionDoesNotExits(`action with id ${actionId} does not exist)
 ```

-What happens in the error handler is that the error is transformed to `IResponseGeneric` by taking vales
+What happens in the error handler (middleware) is that the error is transformed to `IResponseGeneric` by taking values

 ```
 error <= thrownError.constructor.name
 message <= thrownError.message
 ```

-CustomError respects the generic Error class logic for constructor parameter (message) and using the custom error's name as `name` property
+`CustomError` respects the generic Error class logic for constructor parameter (message) and using the custom error's name as `name` property
 and new static property `code`, which will be used as http status code in the api response.

 ```